 During the recent year end festivities, we were invited by a friend to dine at the restaurant known as Verandah Cafe at the British Club, of which he was a member.
 We were told to expect very good Indian cuisine which he claims is one of the best in Singapore.
 Our initial reaction was one of surprise, then we reasoned that it was not unexpected as the British are known to love their curries.
-This article “Why British love a good curry” might provide some insight into their fondness for Indian food.

 The Verandah Cafe is an alfresco restaurant next to the poolside at the British Club.
 Located near the old turf club in Bukit Timah, the club is surrounded by a lush forested area.
 With not a highrise building in sight, the Verandah is a relaxing place to be at sunset when the gentle breeze wafts through the large patio like dining space.
 The restaurant serves quite a wide range of food, including a mix of both Northern and Southern Indian dishes.
 We had an assortment of curries to go with the basmati rice, naan and roti.